 - Complete documentation as required by Program Director and/or Program Supervisor in a timely manner and meets the standards of the County of Orange Health Care Agency (HCA), HIPPA, Medi-Cal and other funding sources.

-- High school diploma or GED and 5 years of experience working with adults with mental health concerns OR Bachelor’s degree in Social Work, Psychology, Sociology or related field, and demonstrated skills in working with children and families.
+· High school diploma or GED and 5 years of experience working with adults with mental health concerns OR Bachelor’s degree in Social Work, Psychology, Sociology or related field, and demonstrated skills in working with adults and families.

-- Experience working with adult population is highly preferred
+- Experience with families and adults is highly preferred

 - Bilingual Spanish desirable